 You are welcome to contact us with any type of mediation related enquiry.
 We are passionate and knowledgeable about mediation and we welcome any questions that you have.

-If you or your organisation would like to know more about mediation, we can visit you for a free consultation day.
-During the workshop we will run a mediation eye opener and we will undertake a mediation impact assessment.
-For more information about this offer, call 0800 294 97 87 or email us here.
+If you would like to know more about mediation, we can visit you to deliver a free ‘Mediation Eye Opener’ workshop for up to 16 delegates.
+During the workshop we will explain how mediation works and we will answer any questions that you have.
+For more information call 0800 294 97 87 or email us here.